Jimbobiss/Jimbobiss.github.io/README.md

-# CCPorfolioProj
+# James Hearn Portfolio Home

--> Repo to hold code for the Codecademy portfolio website project
+-> This repository contains the code for the main body of my portfolio website, hosted on GitHub Pages.